SailaNamai/mira/README.md

   - Will likely not do very well with non-text/complex/long documents (it's a small model).
   - Outright fail if no text, misses context from pictures and likely also from complex tables.
   - Reads: .doc, .docx, .odt, .rtf, .xls, .xlsx, .ods, .csv, .ppt, .pptx, .odp, .html, .pdf, .txt .py, .js, .ts, .css, .md, .json, .xml, .yaml, .yml, .toml, .sh, .c, .cpp, .java, .rb, .go, .rs

+- TODO: Have the VL model read embedded pictures and tables, then merge with the text again.

 <table>
   <thead>
     <tr>